 Bethel nursing graduates have jobs in acute care hospitals, long-term care agencies, industrial settings, clinical research, education, counseling practices, community health agencies and rehabilitation settings.
 Some leadership positions that our nursing graduates hold include manager and supervisory positions, nurse educator, charge nurse, director of clinical services, director of nursing and executive director.

-If you are interested in studying nursing for the first time, our baccalaureate program will prepare you to be a generalist nurse, ready to function as a beginning practitioner in a variety of health-care settings.
+If you are interested in studying nursing, our baccalaureate program will prepare you to be a generalist nurse, ready to function as a beginning practitioner in a variety of health-care settings.
 Graduates of the pre-licensure program are prepared to sit for the national licensure exam, the NCLEX-RN, upon completion of their studies and to become registered nurses.

 The Bethel College Nursing Alumni Association is comprised of graduates from the Bethel Deaconess Hospital School of Nursing along with the Bethel College nursing program.
 This group shares a rich history and a calendar of activities, including awarding an Outstanding Nursing Alumni Award each year.